DavidS1mi/Traffic-Light-System/README.md

 ## NOTE!
 THE PROJECT IS NOT YET FINISHED AND IS BEING HELD ON DUE UNTIL THE END OF THIS DAY TO BE SUCCESFULLY TESTED ON AN FPGA BOARD!!

 ## Overview
-This project contains a complete structural RTL implementation of a traffic light controller designed in SystemVerilog.
-The project combines a Finite State Machine (FSM) with a datapath consisting of a ROM, a countdown timer, a change detector, and a multiplexer.
+This project contains a complete structural RTL implementation of a traffic light controller designed in SystemVerilog.It combines a Finite State Machine (FSM) with a datapath consisting of a ROM, a countdown timer, a change detector, and a multiplexer.
 It also includes a clock divider module (`clk_delay`) for real-time hardware implementation and a comprehensive testbench for simulation.

 At the core of this project is a central controller that knows the exact sequence of the lights: Green, Yellow, Red, and then Flashing.
 To figure out how long each light should stay on, it checks a built-in rulebook (a memory table) and sends that specific duration to a countdown timer.
 Whenever the light sequence moves to the next color, a built-in sensor detects the change and tells the timer to restart with the new time.
 Finally, because the computer's internal clock ticks millions of times per second, there is a special "speed bump" module that slows the entire system down so we can actually see the lights change at a normal human pace.